CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-1/01-Getting-Started-with-Azure-Arc-Existing-AAD-Account.md

    ![](.././media/varify-onboard-arc-ubuntuk8s.png "ubuntu k8s onboarded")

 1. On **ubuntu-k8s** Server - Azure Arc **Overview** page, verify that the status is **Connected**.
 Let's also check other details from this tab like Computer name, Operating system, Operating system version and Agent version of ubuntu machine.
+   > **Note**: Operating system and Agent version are getting updates very frequently, it may not match with below screenshot.

    ![](.././media/ubuntu-k8s-overview-status.png "ubuntu k8s onboard status check")